 My tinnitus started in 2005 and at first I could not deal with it.
 I thought to myself "How can I go on with this constant ringing?"

 When I first realized that I no longer had any quiet times, it freaked me out and I couldn't imagine how I could live with it.

 After a year or so it had become second nature for me, and I was able to deal with it.
 I simply got used to hearing a continuous ring as I go about my everyday affairs.
 I almost can ignore it.

 I know this isn't the case for everyone, but I guess I had handled it well.
 I expect I will have it the rest of my life.

 I think it probably made me even more creative because I keep myself occupied mentally in order to ignore the tinnitus.
 I do a lot of writing.
 I find that deep concentration helps keep my mind off the constant ringing.

 There is no known cure at this time.
-If and when a cure is discovered, the American Tinnitus Association (ATA) would announce it.
+If a cure is ever discovered, the American Tinnitus Association (ATA) would announce it.

 There May Be Causes of Tinnitus Not Yet Known